Aïves Consulting

 What Customers Expect Today

-According to Salesforce, 83% of customers expect an immediate response when they contact a business.
+According to Salesforce's State of the Connected Customer report, 83% of customers expect an immediate response when they contact a business.
 Yet most SMEs simply do not have the resources to staff support around the clock.

 What AI Can Do for Your Customer Support